-In a year’s time, TrigNO has emerged from the depths of the city’s pool of talented artists, setting the stage for his third project, Rawest4m.
-Upon its release, the rapper/dancer performed at Native Tongues, linked with the city’s hottest producer, Sean Starks, and made the 11th issue of the fastest growing magazine in Columbus, “Fly Paper Magazine.”
+In a year’s time, TrigNO has emerged from the depths of the city’s pool of talented artists, setting the stage for his third project, Rawest 4m.
+Upon its release, the rapper/dancer performed at Native Tongues, linked with the city’s hottest producer, Sean Starks, and made the 11th issue of the fastest growing magazine in Columbus, Fly Paper Magazine.
 Shameless plug, yes, I know.

-TrigNO and his team layed out the promotional red carpet for the release of Rawest 4m and, for what many expected, the quality of the music didn’t disappoint.
+TrigNO and his team laid out the promotional red carpet for the release of Rawest 4m and, for what many expected, the quality of the music didn’t disappoint.
 In fact, the project may have exceeded expectations.
 Its sonic and artistic elements were a vast improvement from TrigNO’s previous project, TrigkNOw TOO.

-On “Roundaway,” TrigNO details the memories of his escapades on Cleveland Ave, playing neighborhood hide-in-seek, and skating at “Skate Zone 71.”
-Though things have changed, many of the memories of his adolescence still weigh heavy.
-It’s what built him into the man he is today and, ultimately, his success as an artist in the city.
+On “Roundaway,” TrigNO details the memories of his escapades on Cleveland Ave, playing neighborhood hide-in-seek and skating at Skate Zone 71.
+Though things have changed, many of the memories of his adolescence still weigh heavily within him.
+It’s what built him into the man he is today and, ultimately, helped frame his success as an artist in the city.

 Just as TrigNO recounts tales of his succession, he also confronts moments of self-reflection.
 Despite the success he’s garnered, his hunger has never waned.
-There’s no better symbol of TrigNO’s ambitions than on “Liquify,” as TrigNO reflects on his grind through the corners of the city’s music scene.
+There’s no better symbol of TrigNO’s ambitions than on “Liquify,” as TrigNO reflects on his grind from the corners of the city’s music scene.
 “Liquify niggas ain’t solid/Can’t get it if you ain’t … got it.”

-Rawest4m is by far his best effort, and one that is measurable to any artist’s project this past year.
+Rawest 4m is by far his best effort, and one that is measurable to any artist’s project this past year.
 Heading in to 2018, a lot more eyes will be set on the man of former mystique.

 It was the perfect rollout, for an even better execution.